bluesky/ophyd/doc/source/status.rst

 when the callback completes.
 Any callbacks added to a Status object *after* completion will be called immediately, and no reference will be held.

-Each callback is passed the Status object as an argument, and it can use this to distinguish success from failure.
+Each callback is passed to the Status object as an argument, and it can use this to distinguish success from failure.

 .. code:: python